-If you have been injured in some type of an accident in CT then you may have a viable claim for money damages.
+If you have been injured in some type of accident in Connecticut, then you may have a viable claim for money damages.
 In order to prevail and collect money damages in a negligence case, you must prove four elements.
-Each one of the elements must be proven and if you cannot prove all four then you may not be able to recover any money damages whatsoever.
-Although this might seem like a relatively simple process, collecting fair, just and reasonable compensation in a CT accident or injury case can be quite difficult especially if you are representing yourself and do not have the knowledge, training, and experience in dealing with an insurance company adjuster or defense lawyer.
+Each one of the elements must be proven and if you cannot prove all four, then you may not be able to recover any money damages whatsoever.
+Although this might seem like a relatively simple process, collecting fair, just, and reasonable compensation in a CT accident or injury case can be quite difficult.
+This is especially so if you are representing yourself and do not have the knowledge, training, and experience in dealing with an insurance company adjuster or defense lawyer.

-As you can well imagine, it is not enough to prove that one person owes a duty to another but the second step involves proving a breach of this duty.
-Generally speaking, if a person fails to exercise reasonable care in how they conduct themselves and this failure results in some type of an accident or injury to another then there may be a breach of this duty.
-This breach of a duty may be established by proving that the responsible party acted in a way that was unreasonable or failed to act in a way that a reasonable person would have acted under the same or similar circumstances.
-Naturally, there are exceptions and special circumstances that apply to every case so it is very important that you consult with an experienced Connecticut personal injury lawyer at the earliest possible moment because other issues might be present like the sudden emergency doctrine.
+As you can well imagine, it is not enough to prove that one person owes a duty to another.
+The second step involves proving a breach of this duty.
+Generally speaking, if a person fails to exercise reasonable care in how they conduct themselves and this failure results in some type of an accident or injury to another, then there may be a breach of this duty.
+This breach of duty may be established by proving that the responsible party acted in a way that was unreasonable or failed to act in a way that a reasonable person would have acted under the same or similar circumstances.
+Naturally, there are exceptions and special circumstances that apply to every case so it is very important that you consult with an experienced Connecticut personal injury lawyer at the earliest possible moment because other issues might be present (like the sudden emergency doctrine, for example).

-After proving that a duty was owed and that there was a breach of that duty the next element that must be proven is one of causation.
-It is not enough just to show that the injury was caused by the negligence of another person but you would also have to show that there is a legally sufficient connection between the accident and the injuries being claimed by the victim.
-This is sometimes referred to as the “but for” test which means that but for the actions of the at-fault party the victim's injuries would not have occurred.
+After proving that a duty was owed and that there was a breach of that duty, the next element that must be proven is one of causation.
+It is not enough just to show that the injury was caused by the negligence of another person.
+You would also have to show that there is a legally sufficient connection between the accident and the injuries being claimed by the victim.
+This is sometimes referred to as the “but for” test which means that but for the actions of the at-fault party, the victim's injuries would not have occurred.

-Contact us today before you make a mistake in attempting to handle your own Connecticut accident case
+Before you make a mistake in attempting to handle your own Connecticut accident case, contact us.